ottosanchez/vanitynumbers/README.md

 ## Vanitynumbers App Description##
-This application provides vanity number options for your phone number, you need to dial a phone number (available to application users upon request) to get them.
-If numbers are found, up to 3 will be spelled out to you, sorted from most to the least common by an automated menu and available in a webpage for your reference (https://master.d1w8okf54d17xb.amplifyapp.com/).
-Only the last 5 users (identified by phone number) will be shown in the webpage with the 5 most common vanity options.
+This application provides vanity number options for your phone number, you need to dial a phone number (available to application users upon request) to hear them.
+If numbers are found, up to 3 will be spelled out to you, sorted from most to the least common english words by an automated menu and also available in a webpage for your reference (https://master.d1w8okf54d17xb.amplifyapp.com/).
+Only the last 5 users (identified by phone number) will be shown in the webpage with up to 5 vanity options each.

 The application takes the last 7 digits of your phone number, converts those digits to letters and matches up the different letter iterations to common English words between 3 and 7 characters long.